The Nutty Professor (character): The Nutty Professor (1963)

 In the 1963 film Professor Julius Kelp is known for his clumsiness and generally shy and awkward demeanor.
 When he meets the beautiful and attentive Ms. Stella Purdy (Stella Stevens) he tries various methods to have a more charming persona.
 When he creates his serum, it seems at first to have terrible consequences, but this revealed to have been a nightmare when he arrives at the local bar as Buddy Love, a suave "ladies' man" known for his ease for words and assertiveness but also for his brash behavior and aggressive attitude.
-He also possesses a talent for singing and playing the piano.
+He also shown singing and playing the piano.
 Nevertheless, the serum seems to dwindle as he reverts after a short while and even seems to lose his singing at times.
 At the end the serum's effect ends and he reverts in the midst of a song with the school's big band.

 The Nutty Professor (1996)

-Throughout the first film, Professor Sherman Klump is portrayed as highly intelligent and generally respected by his students, as well as being a fundamentally friendly man, but has occasional clumsy accidents due to his obesity.
+Throughout the first film, Professor Sherman Klump is portrayed as highly intelligent and generally respected by his students, as well as being a fundamentally friendly man who has occasional clumsy accidents due to his obesity.
 Additionally, his lack of confidence makes him a victim to bullying and criticism from the Dean of the university.
 Having recently fallen in love with grad student and chemistry teacher Carla Purty (Jada Pinkett Smith), Klump uses his latest discovery, a weight-loss serum that rewrites the subject's genes, to lose weight in order to spend time with her.
-Unfortunately, this serum creates the confident but mean-spirited individual known as Buddy Love, as the testosterone imbalance caused by the transformation results in Buddy manifesting as an independent personality instead of just being a thin Sherman.
+This serum creates the confident but mean-spirited individual known as Buddy Love, as the testosterone imbalance caused by the transformation results in Buddy manifesting as an independent personality instead of just being a thin Sherman.
 When Klump's student and assistant Jason learns what has happened, he realizes that Buddy is gaining increasingly greater freedom from the professor's influence.
-This encourages Klump to take back control of his life, disposing of most of the serum and 'fighting' Buddy for control of the body before Buddy can drink enough of the last samples of the serum to eliminate Klump forever.
+This encourages Klump to take back control of his life, disposing of most of the serum and "fighting" Buddy for control of the body before Buddy can drink enough of the last samples of the serum to eliminate Klump forever.
 At the conclusion, Klump admits what has happened to the faculty staff after he transforms back to normal in public, concluding that he must learn to accept himself as he is.